10 French Startups Using AI in Healthcare

 Monitoring patients outside hospital environments makes data collection cheaper and easier, and more data means more precise diagnostics.
 In the case of Bioserenity, that translates into 126 million measurements per hour.
 The data is shared with clinics through a secure cloud platform and interpreted using machine learning algorithms, with feedback then communicated to the patient via a mobile app.
 The system dubbed Neuronaute is currently running clinical trials in several university hospitals throughout Europe.

 Their other main product called Radvise provides automatic image interpretation in mammography.
 Breast cancer affects 1 in 8 women during their lifetime and early detection is key with a 5 year survival rate of 99%.
 Radvise’s AI algorithm improves the rate of false positives by 5%, a feat which won Therapixel the $1.2 million first prize of the 2017 Digital Mammography Challenge organized by the US FDA, IBM Research, and the National Cancer Institute among others.
-Radvise comes with complimentary functions like cloud based image sharing, voice control and a dedicated workstation.
+Radvise comes with complementary functions like cloud-based image sharing, voice control, and a dedicated workstation.
 It’s currently available in beta version for clinics.

 Founded in 2013, Keen Eye Technologies has raised $1.8 million to design an image analysis and enhancement application for the healthcare sector.
 Their proprietary WatCell technology uses AI and machine learning to recognize, count, and label cells on a wide range of microscope image formats saving close to 90% of the time needed to analyze these images.